alinex/node-alinex/src/doc/styleguide.md

 - `err` - for an error message or object
 - `ex` - mostly the exception in a `try...catch` block

+Classes start with an Uppercase letter:

+    test = new Test

+To mark private properties/functions they start with an underscore.

 Asynchronous code
 -------------------------------------------------